Enrique Pérez Colman

 Enrique Perez Colman (Paraná, July 15, 1886, Buenos Aires, August 4, 1957) was a lawyer, journalist, writer, professor and Argentine politician, who served as Minister of the Treasury between 1928 and 1930, during the second presidency of Hipólito Yrigoyen.

 Biography

 Work as a writer and journalist

 Beside being an Yrigoyenist politician, Enrique Pérez Colman was also a writer and journalist.
-He is also family of the respected Argentinian writer César Blas Pérez Colman.
+He is also a member of the respected Argentinian writer César Blas Pérez Colman's family.

-In 1912 the Radical Civic Union newspaper La Libertad was founded, result of the enthusiasm of the young radicalist movement; its main editors were Enrique Pérez Colman and the Radical Civic Union Eduardo F. Lemos.
+In 1912, the Radical Civic Union newspaper La Libertad was founded, as a result of the enthusiasm of the young radicalist movement; its main editors were Enrique Pérez Colman and the Radical Civic Union Eduardo F. Lemos.

-As a journalist, he was Director of El Diario de Paraná (1920-1922), and director of the University Magazine of the National University of the Litoral.
+As a journalist, he was the Director of El Diario de Paraná (1920-1922), and the director of the University Magazine of the National University of the Litoral.